openstack/openstack-ansible-ops/elk_metrics_7x/README.rst

   system is greater than **2.5**.
 This will automatically pick up the necessary group_vars for hosts in an OSA deployment.

+* You may need to gather facts before running, ``openstack -m setup elk_all`` will gather the facts you will need.

 * If required add ``-e@/opt/openstack-ansible/inventory/group_vars/all/all.yml``
   to import sufficient OSA group variables to define the OpenStack release.
   Journalbeat will then deploy onto all hosts/containers for releases prior to